openhab/openhab-js/README.md

   - .varianceSince(timestamp, serviceId) ⇒ `PersistedState | null`
   - .varianceUntil(timestamp, serviceId) ⇒ `PersistedState | null`
   - .varianceBetween(begin, end, serviceId) ⇒ `PersistedState | null`

+`riemannType` is an optional argument for methods that require calculating an approximation of the integral value.
+The approximation is calculated using a Riemann sum, with left, right, trapezoidal or midpoint value approximations.
+The argument is a Java RiemannType enum with possible values: `RiemannType.LEFT`, `RiemannType.RIGHT`, `RiemannType.TRAPEZOIDAL` or `RiemannType.MIDPOINT`.
+If ommitted, `RiemannType.LEFT` is used.

+A Riemann sum is always calculated using seconds as unit for time.
+As an example, the Riemann sum of power values in `kW` will result in an energy measurement in `kWs`.
+You can rely on framework functionality to convert to the appropriate unit (e.g. `kWh`), or do an explicit conversion.
+If you don't use units, be aware of this time factor.

 Note: `serviceId` is optional, if omitted, the default persistence service will be used.